 - Promotional materials.
 May include brochures, flyers, and similar items.

 - Publications.
 One copy each, includes newsletters, magazines, reports.

 - Research projects.
 May include proposals, interim and final reports and summary data.
 All other records may be discarded after administrative and legal retentions are met.

 - Speech files.
 Speeches, addresses, or comments made while representing the university.

 This list pertains to both digital and paper records.
 The list is by no means definitive or exhaustive.
-It is intended as a general approximation of materials that document the units of South Dakota State University.
-Materials not specifically cited above which contribute toward documenting unit activities are, of course, welcome.
+This is intended as a general approximation of materials that document the units of South Dakota State University.
+Materials not specifically cited above that contribute toward documenting unit activities are, of course, welcome.

 Please also follow the South Dakota Board of Regents (SDBOR) Records Retention Manual.

 This step-by-step guide covers the basics of preparing and sending your records to the archives.